MEET THE ARTIST

 PATRICK NEUWIRTH

-I first started bending metal into Functional Art in 1992 while working as a welder in my home town of Des Moines, IA.
-It didn’t take long for my hobby to draw the eye of the owner at the hip Asian restaurant where I was a bartender in the evenings, resulting in my first real job designing and fabricating 30 tables for their new dining room – not a bad start for someone with no art or design degree.
-The tables were such a hit, I set up shop in a friend’s garage and began self marketing my unique spin on furniture.
-This initial venture proved to be a bit more profitable in experience than income, but it gave me a good idea of what I wanted to do for the rest of my life.
+I first began bending metal into functional art in 1992 while working as a welder in my hometown of Des Moines, IA.
+My hobby quickly caught the attention of the owner of a hip Asian restaurant where I bartended, leading to my first major commission—designing and fabricating 30 tables for their dining room.
+Encouraged by the success, I set up shop in a friend’s garage and began marketing my unique furniture.
+While more valuable in experience than income, this venture cemented my passion for metal art.

 I live in Keller, Texas with my wife Tina and our 3 beautiful children.
 I serve a gracious God and I thank Him daily for the blessings of family, art and creation in my life.